cfe316/atomic/README.md

 http://open.adas.ac.uk/codes/xxdata_11.tar.gz and
 http://open.adas.ac.uk/codes/xxdata_15.tar.gz

-and should be put in the src folder and unzipped like
+and should be put in the src folder and unzipped to

-src/xxdata_11 and
+    src/xxdata_11
     src/xxdata_15.

 Compiling python extension module